St. Benilde School

-St. Benilde School, officially St. Benilde School, Inc. or colloquially known as Benilde, is a Private Catholic High school and Elementary school in Lasalleville, Mansilingan, Bacolod, Philippines.
+St. Benilde School, officially St. Benilde School, Inc. or colloquially known simply as Benilde, is a Private Catholic High school and Elementary school in Lasalleville, Mansilingan, Bacolod, Philippines.
 It is one of the Lasallian educational institutions in the country.
 Benilde underwent through the supervision of University of St. La Salle and the De La Salle Brothers, and is now a member of Association of Lasallian Affiliated Schools (ALAS), a network of Lasallian private schools.
 The school serves the community of students from neighboring subdivisions such as Lasalleville, St. Benilde Homes, Grandville, Hillside, Forest Hills, and Regent Pearl.
 It was founded as a La Salle School by Br.
 Rolando Dizon FSC, a past President of De La Salle University, Manila, in 1987.

 History & Objectives

 Saint Bénilde Romançon was selected as the name and patron saint to symbolize its objective of providing the students the legacy of "Doing ordinary things, extra-ordinarily well".
 The school was founded on 1987 by the former DLSU - Manila President Br.
 Rolando Dizon, FSC.
-The mission of St. Benilde commits to provide students a balanced, quality, and transformative education accessible to all, and geared towards the attachment of their full potential.
-Benilde envisions a world-class community of holistically developed 21st century learners that are globally equipped, competent, and responsible individuals.
-The school faculty and staff foster responsibility in nurturing atmosphere and provide a variety of spiritual, academic, and extracurricular opportunities for student involvement.
 In 2012, the school claimed its independence from the supervision of University of St. La Salle and has been a certified Lasallian school.